KaGaSi/project/Common/03-CommonUtilities.md

 > > input filename (must end with `.agg`) containing information about
 > > aggregates
 > `<output.vcf>`
-> > output filename with radii of gyration throughout simulation (automatic
+> > output filename with shape descriptors for chosen sizes throughout
-> > ending #.txt)
+> > simulation
 > `<agg sizes>`
 > > aggregate sizes for gyration calculation
 > `<options>`
 > > `-j`
 > > > specify that the `<input.vcf>` contains aggregates with joined
 > > > coordinates
+> > `-t`

-\todo GyrationAggregates: implement using only selected bead types for calculation
+> > > specify bead types to be used for calculation (default is all)

-\todo GyrationAggregates: implement option for using only specific molecule names for finding out the aggregation number (i.e. make OneTime/GyragionAggregates-NotHomopol more general)
+> > `-m <name>`
+> > > take as an aggregate size the number of `<name>` molecules in aggregates
+> > > instead of the number of all molecules

 \todo GyrationAggregates: understand `jacobi` function

 # GyrationMolecules utility {#GyrationMolecules}

 This utility function in the same way as GyrationAggregates, but it calculates radii of gyration for specified molecule names instead of aggregate sizes.

-Right now it calculates gyration for all beads in the aggregates.
+Right now it calculates gyration for all beads in the specified molecule types.

 Usage: